al-XLeMEsTRE/al-XLeMEsTRE/README.md

 # Full Stack Software Engineer in Training

-Currently honing my skills as a Full Stack Software Engineer at [TripleTen Bootcamp](https://tripleten.com/).
+Currently honing my skills as a Full Stack Software Engineer.
 With a rich background as an artist, designer, and multilingual customer service specialist, I bring a unique and creative approach to technology and problem-solving.

 - **Location**: Brooklyn, NYC, USA
 - **Phone**: [(678)-467-9646](tel:+16784679646)